golemfactory/golem-architecture/gaps/gap_node_descriptor/gap_node_descriptor.md

 ### Signature creation and verification

-The process is the same as described for [certificates](https://github.com/golemfactory/golem-architecture/blob/master/gaps/gap-25_golem_certificates/gap-25_golem_certificates.md#signature-creation-and-verification), but the signature is created for data in the `nodeDescriptor` property instead of the `certificate` one.
+The process is quite similar to what is described for [certificates](https://github.com/golemfactory/golem-architecture/blob/master/gaps/gap-25_golem_certificates/gap-25_golem_certificates.md#signature-creation-and-verification), but the signature is created for data in the `nodeDescriptor` property instead of the `certificate` one.

 #### Creating a signature